Athletes can train and compete in 13 Olympic-type sports.

 Table Tennis is a fast sport that requires excellent coordination of hands and eyes.
 Every athlete aims in passing the ball to the opponent side of the table over the net, striking it with a table tennis racquet.

-Special Olympics Unified Sports® is an inclusive sports program that combines an approximately equal number of Special Olympics athletes (individuals with intellectual disabilities) and partners (individuals without intellectual disabilities) on teams for training and competition.
+Special Olympics Unified Sports® is an inclusive sports programme that combines an approximately equal number of Special Olympics athletes (individuals with intellectual disabilities) and individuals without intellectual disabilities on teams for training and competition.

-Athletes feel a sense of belonging when participating in Unified Sports; they can meaningfully interact with others, develop mutually rewarding relationships, be recognised as contributors and received with acceptance and respect.
+Athletes feel a sense of belonging when participating in Unified Sports.
+They can meaningfully interact with others, develop mutually rewarding relationships, be recognised as contributors, and be received with acceptance and respect.

 Special Olympics New Zealand has a number of athletes who train and compete with mainstream clubs as well as Special Olympics New Zealand clubs (primarily in basketball, athletics and swimming).

 Our Young Athletes Programme is aimed at young children and is also part of our Special Olympics Unified Sports® Programme.

 The Unified Sports creates more opportunities for athletes to train and compete alongside people who don’t have an intellectual disability.

 Contact your local Special Olympics New Zealand club to get involved in Unified Sports!